 Water nutrition is essential for an active body

 We all experience the feeling of thirst and relief from drinking water.
 Our bodies can last a few days or weeks without food but cannot be dehydrated.
-Water nutrition is the most essential need of an active body.
+Water nutrition is the most essential need of an active and aesthetically pleasing body.
 So is water nutrition that humans are indispensable?

-Water nutrition is the most essential need of an active body. / ph: pexels
+Water nutrition is the most essential need of an active and aesthetically pleasing body. / ph: pexels

 Water is the main component of the human body, participating in all functions of the body and accounting for 50-75% of your body weight.
 Water is colorless, odorless and tasteless, it is an inorganic (carbon-free) substance consisting of two hydrogen atoms linked to one oxygen atom, helping you maintain body temperature, and metabolize fats in the body, aids digestion, lubricates and buffers organs, transports nutrients and removes toxins from the body.
 Although it contains no calories, water is the vehicle for most of the chemical reactions in the body, especially the metabolic reactions involved in energy production.
 The body uses water nutrition as a coolant, which helps regulate muscle temperature during exercise, fever, and in hot environments.
 Water also acts as a buffer between joints, in the spinal cord and in the brain.